Jerusalem and The Finger of God

 Many things would have changed in the 2,000 after the life of JC, but surely he'll recognise this landscape wherever and whenever he is presented with.
 Trees would have grown and died, roads would have moved, houses and villages changed completely, but the landscape, even though that also changes.... that would remain exactly the same for million of years, so when you look at Mount Arbel... behold!
 You're looking at the same thing Jesus would have seen and love

-And finally, here I present you some personal notes that I'd like to mention of each of the Gospels.
-I am Spanish, and I read the gospels on my mother tongue, and the book I used to read is actually the only book I've ever stolen....yes, I confess that I did steal this book from All Saints Pastoral Centre, where I lived in there for a year, working as an au-pair back in 1997.
+I am Spanish, and I read the Gospels on my mother tongue.
+The book I use to read is actually the only book...
+I've ever stolen....yes, I confess that I did steal this book from All Saints Pastoral Centre, where I lived in there for a year, working as an au-pair back in 1997.
 It was the only book in Spanish lost in one of the many book-shelf that populated the corridors of All Saints Pastoral Centre.
 It was written in the Monastery of San Millán de la Cogolla, to which I have passed and rested just a few months earlier while doing El Camino de Santiago.... was it meant to be?
-Was that only Spanish-language book on the shelf waiting for me?
+Was this only Spanish-language book on the shelf waiting for me?

 This Gospel is by far the longest and most comprehensive, it is use a lot by the Church on its readings.
-The world of dreams and the supernatural is very present on this Gospel. when the narrator puts emphasis on the prophets (particularly Isaiah -Isaias- ) and the prophecies that have been fulfilled by the arrival of Jesus, thus giving him authority as the Messiah and the right inheritance of the Pentateuch and other books in the Bible (Vulgata version).
+The world of dreams and the supernatural is very present in this Gospel. where the narrator puts emphasis on the prophets (particularly Isaiah -Isaias- ) and the prophecies that have been fulfilled by the arrival of Jesus, thus giving him authority as the Messiah and the right inheritance of the Pentateuch and other books in the Bible (Vulgata version).
 The Massacre of the Innocents (Santos Inocentes) is only mentioned on this Gospel, again, to fulfil the prediction of an ancient prophecy.
+St Matthew was one of the apostles of Jesus, therefore some of the events that he describes in his Gospel, he must have witness them himself.
 There are many parabolas in this Gospel and events that, of course, are repeated again in the other Gospels

 - Matthew 7:7 Ask and it will be given to you, seek and you'll find, knock and the door will be opened for you (Pedid y se os dará; buscad y encontrareis; llamad y se os abrirá) # This is just the way Life is, you need to actively pursue your dreams and desires so to activate the cosmic laws of Attraction, Cause and Effect, Vibration, Transmutation, etc, we need to exercise our will to achieve things